GCoiffier/miniSQL/README.md

 The commandline handles history and autocompletion

 ## Progress
 - SELECT ...
 FROM ...
-WHERE <simple Cond>
+WHERE <combination of simple Cond>
 - SELECT ...
 FROM ...
 WHERE ...
 IN <subquery>
 - SELECT ...
 FROM ...
 WHERE ...
 NOT IN <subquery>
 - SELECT DISTINCT